Marxz13/Car-Rental/README.md

 <h2>Isntallation</h2>
 1. Launch XAMPP

 2. Starting Apache and MySQL

 3. Importing MySQL Database

-Open Web Browser: Navigate to http://localhost/phpmyadmin.
+4. Open Web Browser: Navigate to http://localhost/phpmyadmin.
 Login: Use "root" as the username and leave the password field blank (unless you've set a password).

-Create Database: Create a new database or select an existing one where you wish to import your SQL file.
+5. Create Database: Create a new database or select an existing one where you wish to import your SQL file.
 Import SQL: Click on the Import tab, browse for your .sql file and click Go.

-Start MySQL: Similarly, locate the MySQL module and click the Start button next to it.
+6.Start MySQL: Similarly, locate the MySQL module and click the Start button next to it.

-Locate htdocs: Navigate to your XAMPP installation folder, usually C:\xampp, and open the htdocs folder.
+7.Locate htdocs: Navigate to your XAMPP installation folder, usually C:\xampp, and open the htdocs folder.
 Copy Project Folder: Copy your project folder containing the existing index.php and any other required files into the htdocs directory.
 Access in Browser: Open your web browser and go to http://localhost/index.php